 If you have a multiple Chart panel, the chart type is set individually for each chart panel.
 Activate one of the chart panels, and then select one of the available chart types in the chart source menu option.
 Repeat the process for the second chart panel, and select an alternative chart type for this panel.

-If you have identical charts available - built in, in the card slot or on the Ethernet network the system automatically selects the chart with most chart details for your displayed region.
+If you have identical charts available - built in or in the card slot - the system automatically selects the chart with most chart details for your displayed region.